Abuoblie/projectJava/README.md

 ## Getting Ready for Java

    #### development platform and Installations
+        # local
-        # Windows
+             # requirment
                  jdk and IDE OR Editor of choice(eclipse, vscode , netbeans ...) for this project we will use eclipse and vscode

+             # Vscode setup for java developement
+                  # Installations
+                       for new vscode users, you can install the all-in-one coding pack for java at https://aka.ms/vscode-java-installer-win for Windows users or https://aka.ms/vscode-java-installer-macOS for mac. this will install both Jdk and vscode on your system

          # Online platform
                  there are sevral online compilers that support java but in this project we will only introduce jdoodle